Sabicool/Medicine/01 Disciplines/Cardiology/Conditions/Ventricular Tachycardia.md

 Rotations:
   - "[[02 Rotations/Emergency Medicine|Emergency Medicine]]"
   - "[[02 Rotations/Intensive Care Unit|Intensive Care Unit]]"
-date: 2025-04-01
+date: 2025-08-30
 ---
 - The most common cause of VT is myocardial ischaemia or myocardial scarring following acute MI
-- A broad-complex SVT with aberrancy from ventricular pre-excitation (WPW) is treated the same as VT
+- A broad-complex SVT with aberrancy from ventricular pre-excitation (WPW) is treated the same as VT => **Regard al broad complex tachycardia as VT until, or unless, proved otherwise**
+- The identification of P waves dissociated from QRS complexes during broad complex tachycardia confirms VT
 # Management
 - Unstable VT
 	- No recordable BP and no palpable pulse (pVT)